pandas-dev/pandas/doc/source/user_guide/categorical.rst

     )
     df.sum(axis=1, level=1)

-Groupby will also show "unused" categories:
+Groupby will also show "unused" categories, though this default is deprecated and will be changed in a future release.
+It is recommended to use the `observed` keyword explicitly:

 .. ipython:: python
     :okwarning: